Chart Color Schemes

 Transport servicing is high compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Coburg - West has 55 active public transport stops offering a mix of train, light rail, and bus services.
-These stops are served by 12 distinct routes that facilitate 6,880 weekly passenger trips in total.
-The area's transport accessibility is rated as excellent, with residents typically residing just 181 meters from the nearest stop.
+Coburg - West has 55 operational public transport stops offering a mix of light rail and bus services.
+These stops are served by 12 unique routes, collectively facilitating 5,859 weekly passenger trips.
+Transport accessibility is rated highly with residents typically residing 181 meters from the nearest stop.
+Most residents commute outward daily.
+Car remains the primary mode of transport at 70%, followed by train at 10% and cycling at 6%.
+The average vehicle ownership per dwelling is 1.0, lower than the regional average.

 Frequently Asked Questions - Transport